born2net/StackView/README.md

 This will allow you to easily select vanilla Backbone.views, and these views can reside anywhere in the DOM (if you are using Fader) and StackView will simply hide or show the selected Backbone.View.

 StackView base class holds a list of all Views is manages so you can always ask for a view by its ID.
 StackView will also fire an event when a View is selected and pass in the even the selected view instance so subscribers can handle the event.
-Here is an example of a Backbone subscriber that's interested only in SELECTED_STACK_VIEW events that are "intended for him":
+Here is an example of a Backbone subscriber that's interested only in SELECTED_STACK_VIEW event that are "intended for him":

 ```javascript
 listenWhenIamBroghtIntoView: function () {